Public Transport

 The benefits – supporting evidence and strategies

-Buses are acknowledged as a vital part of the State’s integrated transport system.
+Buses are acknowledged as a vital part of the state’s integrated transport system.
 Victoria’s Bus Plan sets out how the Victorian Government will deliver a modern, productive, environmentally sustainable bus network that increases the number of people choosing to take the bus by delivering simple, safe, reliable and comfortable journeys.

 Rail electrification to Langwarrin and Hastings is identified as a priority initiative within Infrastructure Australia’s Infrastructure Priority List (February 2021).